 - Glenohumeral and sternoclavicular joint dislocation (rarer)

-- Soft tissue injuries include a rotator cuff tear which is one of the most common ski injuries reported
+- Soft tissue injuries include a rotator cuff tear which is one of the most common ski injuries

 - Rotator cuff impingement (another soft tissue injury) that skiers can suffer